tonisi/recipe-book/mains/vegetarian-lasagna.md

      dried oregano.
    - Remove from heat and set aside.

+2.1. ** Spice minced meat
+   -  mix in pepper, salt and chili powder

 3. **Mix Cheeses:**
    - In a bowl, mix together the ricotta cheese, egg, half of the grated Parmesan cheese, and a pinch of salt and pepper.
 Set aside.